-(Continued and to be signed of on reverse side) GLADSTONE CCOM!
-P.O.
-BOX xxxxx NEW YORK, N.Y. xxx To change your address, pleas se mark this box DI ETACH PROXY CARD HERE romptly return this proxy in the pe which is postage prepaid if ites.
-Vote must be indicated (x) i in Black or Blue Ink THE BOARD OF DIRECT ORS RECOMMENDS A VOTE FOR EACH NOMINEE FOR DI RECTOR LISTED BELOW.
-Proposal 1: To elect four (Class I directors to hold office until the 2011 Annual Meeting of Stockholders.
-FOR all nominees Listed WITHHOLD AUTHORITY to vote for all nominees listed FOR all except 0 Nominee: Michela A. English Nominee: Gerard Mead Nominee: Anthony W .
-Parker Nominee: George Stelljes III To withhold authority to vo te in favor of any nomine ee, mark "FOR all except" and write the n ame of the nominee below: Exceptions THE BOARD OF DIRECT ORS RECOMMENDS A VOTE FOR PROPOSAL 2.
-Proposal 2: dment to our Amended and Restated Articles in 20,000,000 shares to 50,000,000 shares. s of Incorporation to increase the number er of authorized shares of FOR AGAINST ABSTAIN THE BOARD OF DIRECT ORS RECOMMENDS A VOTE FOR PROPOSAL 3.
-Proposal 3: n by the Audit Committee of the Board of D counting firm for our fiscal year ending Decer P as our independent FOR □ AGAINST ABSTAIN
+Please vote, date and promptly return this proxy in the \boxtimes enclosed return envelope which is postage prepaid if Vote must be indicated (x) in Black or Blue Ink mailed in the United States.

+THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR EACH NOMINEE FOR DIRECTOR LISTED BELOW.

+Proposal 1: To elect four Class I directors to hold office until the 2011 Annual Meeting of Stockholders.
+FOR all nominees Listed WITHHOLD AUTHORITY to vote for all nominees listed FOR all except Nominee: Michela A. English Nominee: Gerard Mead Nominee: Anthony W. Parker Nominee: George Stelljes III To withhold authority to vote in fav vor of any nominee , mark "FOR all except" and write the name of the nominee below: Exceptions THE BOARD OF DIRECTORS RE ECOMMENDS A VOTE FOR PROPOSAL 2. ment to our Amended and Restated Articles of Incorporation to 20,000,000 to 50,000,000 shares. increase the number r of authorized shares of FOR AGAINST ABSTAIN THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR PROPOSAL 3. mmittee's selection of PricewaterhouseCoopers LLP as our inde ing December 31, 2008. pendent registered public accounting firm FOR AGAINST ABSTAIN